Fox Corporation: Formation

-Operations
+Start of operations

 Fox Corp began operating separately on March 19, 2019.
-Chairman and CEO Lachlan Murdoch led a town hall meeting three days later, indicating that stock would be issued to the corporation's employees based on longevity.
+Chairman and CEO Lachlan Murdoch led a town hall meeting three days later, indicating that stock would be issued to the corporation's employees based on longevity of employment.

 In May 2019, via the Fox Sports division, Fox Corp acquired a 4.99% stake in Canadian online gambling operator The Stars Group for $236 million.
 As a result, it was also announced that the companies would co-develop sports betting products for the U.S. market under the branding Fox Bet.

 In early July 2019, Fox Entertainment announced the formation of SideCar, with executives led by Gail Berman.
 SideCar was a content development unit for Fox and other outlets.
 In June 2020, SideCar was shut down by Fox.

 In August 2019, Fox Corp acquired a 67-percent majority stake in Credible Labs for $397 million and animation studio Bento Box Entertainment for $50 million.
 On April 20, 2020, Fox Corp acquired streaming service Tubi for $440 million.
 In September 2021, Fox Corp acquired TMZ from WarnerMedia in a deal worth about $50 million, with TMZ being operated under the Fox Entertainment division.
 In December 2021, Fox Corp acquired the film and television production studio MarVista Entertainment.

 In September 2022, Fox Corp announced the launch of Fox Entertainment Studios.
 This is the company's first venture into entirely in-house television production.
 The studio's first show, Monarch, premiered on September 11, 2022.
 Fox also announced that Fox Entertainment would re-enter the international distribution business by launching a sales unit called Fox Entertainment Global.

 On October 14, 2022, it was announced that, under the instruction of Rupert Murdoch, a special committee had been established to explore a potential merger of Fox and News Corp, bringing the two companies back together since the former 21st Century Fox was spun-off from News Corp in 2013.
 Although Lachlan Murdoch supported his father in the proposal, James Murdoch opposed it, as did many shareholders.
 On January 24, 2023, the proposed merger was abandoned by Murdoch.

 In April 2023, Fox announced it would be forming Tubi Media Group.
 This would be a standalone digital business unit, encompassing Tubi, Credible Labs, Blockchain Creative Labs, along with several other Fox digital sports, news and entertainment platforms and teams, in which Paul Cheesbrough was announced as CEO.